 You mentioned your work has taken you around the world, do you have a highlight?

 One of my favourites was Edinburgh.
 We had an SKA conference in the Old Town and I had an opportunity to explore the lanes around Edinburgh Castle.
 What a spectacular part of the world!
 A number of times I stopped quietly for a moment to watch the people go about their business, so many seemingly oblivious to the 500-year-old architectural masterpiece holding the modern facade of a chemist or shoe shop.
 The two are at complete odds with each other, but it all just works.

 Working on a project of this scale and complexity must be stressful at times – do you have any hobbies that help you unwind outside the office?

 I am a track sprint cyclist in my spare time, and have represented my state and my country.
 I really enjoy the discipline of the training and competition, and I also now coach a number of athletes.
 Sport has also helped me forge new friendships in other countries and also grounds me to the community.

 Any medals in the cabinet at home?

 I do indeed have some medals at home, but I don’t compete to win medals, I do it because I love the discipline and psychology behind it.
 I am the current world champion and world record holder (in my age group that is!) in one of the velodrome sprint disciplines.
 I am very proud of that achievement as there is an awful lot of work and a whole raft of people aside from me that make something like that possible.
-Even though I ultimately ride the bike, I think most credit belongs to my coach.
-Cycling started as a hobby for me and I fell in love with it.
 As with anything I start, I have a tendency to want to do a good job of it, and I guess world champion is about as good a job as I can do!

 Also in this section